marcobergman/depthwaypoints/README.md

 # Depthwaypoints

-Tool that converts NMEA0183 log files into waypoints in GPX files, with the depth encoded in the \<sym\> tags.
+Tool that converts depth soudings from NMEA0183 log files into waypoints in GPX files, with the depth encoded in the \<sym\> tags.
 With the right UserIcons, this shows depth soundings in plotters like OpenCPN.
+User Icons provided need to be copied into the UserIcons directory of OpenCPN.
+The waypoints are distributed over increasing scale levels, so they don't clutter at higher scles.

   ![image](https://user-images.githubusercontent.com/17980560/151816012-7cdc6f2e-4aa4-4070-8036-91ec3e95901e.png)